ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 ======================================

-To verify that the cmorized data file is indeed correctly formatted (following the strict CMOR standard Iris needs), it is good to run a preprocessing test recipe, that does not include any diagnostic, but only reads in the data file and has it processed in the preprocessor.
+To verify that the cmorized data file is indeed correctly formatted , you can run a dedicated test recipe, preprocessing test recipe, that does not include any diagnostic, but only reads in the data file and has it processed in the preprocessor.
 Such a recipe is called ``recipes/examples/recipe_check_obs.yml``.
 It can be adjusted to only